MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 ## Next steps

 Configure and see Azure Information Protection for yourself, with our [quickstarts](quickstart-viewpolicy.md) and [tutorials](infoprotect-quick-start-tutorial.md).
-Or, if you're ready to deploy this service for your organization, head over to the [how-to guides for common scenarios](how-to-guides.md).
+Or, if you're ready to deploy this service for your organization, head over to the [how-to guides](how-to-guides.md).